Eman-Sarfraz/healthcare_AI_project/README.md

 Ontology Integration: Uses owlready2 to load and interact with the HealthcareOntology.xml file.
 Custom Styling: Modern design with a gradient background, rounded buttons, and clear typography.
 Clear Functionality: Includes a "Clear Inputs" button for improved user experience.
-Copyable Results: Diagnosis output includes a copy button for convenience.

 📋 Prerequisites
 To run this project locally, ensure you have the following installed: